j-stach/nixberry-pi5/README.md

 ## Materials:
 - Raspberry Pi 5
 - Computer with Linux
 - Micro-SD card (Minimum 8GB.
-Recommend at least 16GB for desktop.)
+Recommend at least 16GB for Hyprland desktop.)
 - Micro-SD reader/adapter

-## Use:
+## Usage:
 The script can be used one of two ways:
 - Clone a premade image from this repo and flash it
 - Build NixOS from configuration files using Nix package manager **(Not yet implemented)**